ThomsonCheung9/Fake_Reddit/README.md

 -npm install nodemon
 -npm install bcrypt

 To setup database
 -node server/initializeDB.js
 -node server/init.js

 To run the program
 -nodemon server/server.js
 -mongod
--npm start in the client directory node init.js Admin123@gmail.com Admin Password123
+-npm start in the client directory
+To initialize the database
+-node init.js Admin123@gmail.com Admin Password123

 Clearly explain the steps required to install and configure necessary packages, for both the server and the client, and the sequence of steps required to get